opentensor/developer-docs/docs/subnets/schedule-coldkey-swap.md

 ### Step 2: Navigate to the Extrinsics page

 From the top navigation menu, proceed to **Developer** > **Extrinsics** to open the Extrinsics page.
-If you do not see this option, then make sure you successfully imported your old coldkey into the Polkadot JS extension, and connected this old coldkey account to the Polkadot.js Apps website.
+If you do not see this option, then make sure you successfully imported your source coldkey into the Polkadot JS extension, and connected this source coldkey account to the Polkadot.js Apps website.

-### Step 3: Select your old coldkey account
+### Step 3: Select your source coldkey account

 Locate the drop-down section labeled **using the selected account** and select your connected account.
-This account should be your old coldkey account.
+This account should be your source coldkey account.

 ### Step 4: Select the `subtensorModule`